 $149

 The Smith Wildcat earns the best polarized category through ChromaPop lens technology that filters two specific wavelengths of light to maximize color definition and contrast.
 In practical trail use, this translates to sharper edge definition on rocks and roots, more accurate color reading of terrain ahead, and significantly reduced glare from water crossings and wet rock faces.
-The polarization on ChromaPop lenses is among the cleanest available at this price point — tested against reflective water surfaces, the glare suppression was complete without the color shifting that affects less sophisticated polarized lenses.
+The polarization on ChromaPop lenses is among the cleanest available at this price point — against reflective water surfaces, owner reports and independent reviews describe complete glare suppression without the color shifting that affects less sophisticated polarized lenses.

 The Wildcat frame is constructed from Evolve bio-based nylon, Smith's sustainable frame material that achieves the flex resistance and durability of conventional petroleum-based nylon with a reduced environmental footprint.
 The fit is medium-to-large and sits closer to the face than the Oakley Sutro, which improves seal for dust and wind on exposed terrain but may feel warmer on hot days due to reduced airflow.
 The temples are adjustable for length, a useful feature for precise fit customization.